Aider-AI/aider/docs/unified-diffs.md

 This new laziness benchmark produced the following results with `gpt-4-1106-preview`:

 - **GPT-4 Turbo only scored 15% as a baseline** using aider's existing "SEARCH/REPLACE block" edit format.
-This confirms the anecdotes that GPT-4 Turbo is quite lazy when coding, and serves as a baseline for comparison.
 - **Aider's new unified diff edit format raised the score to 65%**.
-- **A system prompt based on widely circulated folklore performed same as the baseline.** This experiment used the existing "SEARCH/REPLACE block" format with an additional prompt that claims the user is blind, has no hands, will tip $2000 and has suffered from "truncated code trauma".
+- **A system prompt based on widely circulated folklore performed no better than baseline.** This experiment used the existing "SEARCH/REPLACE block" format with an additional prompt that claims the user is blind, has no hands, will tip $2000 and has suffered from "truncated code trauma".
 This prompt scored only 15% on the refactor benchmark.

 The older `gpt-4-0613` also did better on the laziness benchmark by using unified diffs.
-The benchmark was designed to work with large source code files, and many of them are too large to use with June GPT-4.
+The benchmark was designed to work with large source code files, and 28% of them are too large to use with June GPT-4's 8k context window.
-**About 28% of the tasks exhausted the 8k context window** and were automatically marked as failures, significantly dragging down June GPT-4's performance on the benchmark.
+This significantly harmed June GPT-4's performance on the benchmark.

 - **The June GPT-4's baseline was 26%** using aider's existing "SEARCH/REPLACE block" edit format.
 - **Aider's new unified diff edit format raised June GPT-4's score to 59%**.

 Before settling on unified diffs,
-I explored many other approaches to stop GPT-4 Turbo from eliding code and replacing it with comments.
+I explored many other approaches.
 These efforts included prompts about being tireless and diligent, use of OpenAI's function/tool calling capabilities and numerous variations on aider's existing editing formats, line number formats and other diff-like formats.
-The results shared here reflect an extensive investigation of possible solutions and a large number of benchmarking runs of numerous varied approaches against GPT-4 Turbo.
+The results shared here reflect an extensive investigation and a large number of benchmarking runs of many approaches.

-The result is aider's new support for a unified diff like editing format which outperforms other potential solutions by a wide margin.
+The result is aider's new support for a unified diff editing format which outperforms other solutions by a wide margin.
-The rest of this article will describe aider's new refactoring benchmark and the new unified diff editing format.
+The rest of this article will describe the new unified diff editing format and aider's new refactoring benchmark.
 We will discuss some key design decisions involved in this new format, and evaluate their significance using ablation experiments.